4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 	- System has the necessary conditions for a deadlock but it has not yet occurred
 	- **Conditions for Deadlock**
 		- Mutual exclusion: One resource or more are held in a non-shareable mode
-			- Can indirectly avoid this via OS support for mutual exclusion such as implementing the use of Semaphores
+			- Can indirectly avoid this via OS support for mutual exclusion such as implementing the use of Semaphores or Allow multiple access for reads but only exclusive access for writes
 		- Hold & Wait: Greedy process that has a resource on hold and is waiting to hold more resources
 			- Can indirectly avoid this via ensuring that a process request all of its needed resources and then prevent the process from running until all resources are ready.
 Think of it as loading a game, cant play until the level loads up
 		- No Preemption: Resources are only released voluntarily by a process